anandu06dev/ng4StarterKit/README.md

 and focus on layers to separate technical from business concerns.

 # Application Artifacts
-Angular intrinsically provides artifacts, which makes it easy to apply patterns of DDD, such as modules, controllers, factories, services or entities.
+Angular intrinsically provides artifacts, which makes it easy to apply patterns of DDD such as modules, controllers, factories, services or entities.

 ## Modules
 The module system modularize code into reusable blocks.
-The application can contain multiple modules of different types.
-But the entry point is the root module.
+The application can contain multiple modules of different types, but the entry point is the root module!
 If working with the module system it is essential to architect a clear module structure.
 While **feature modules** encapsulate blocks of code that is not intended to be used outside that module, makes feature modules a good candidate for the **bounded bontext** pattern.
-**shared modules** contain the most commonly used code, so that it can be reused, as you please.
+**shared modules** contain the most commonly used code to be reused as pleased.
 The **root module** can contain an unlimited amount of feature modules.
 The **core module** shares its content application wide as singleton.

 **» Module Organisation**<br/>